 Getting there

-Mount Sonder is located in the West MacDonnell National Park, Tjoritja.
+Mount Sonder is in the West MacDonnell National Park, Tjoritja.
 Access to Mount Sonder is via Redbank Gorge, 156km west of Alice Springs along Larapinta & Namatjira Drive, followed by 5km along the unsealed, high clearance track.

 If you have any photos from this hike and are happy to share them, please upload your .jpg files here.